davbeek/gitinspectorgui-rtd/docs/source/gui.rst

   output.

 N files
-  Generate output for the `N` biggest files for each repository.
-The number of files for which results are generated can be smaller than `N` due to files being excluded by filters.
+  Generate output for the ``N`` biggest files for each repository.
+The number of files for which results are generated can be smaller than ``N`` due to files being excluded by filters.
 Leave the field empty or set it to zero to show all files.
+Default is 5.

 File patterns
   Show only files matching any of the space separated patterns.
 When the pattern